League of the Right of the Republic

 The League of the Right of the Republic (Liga Prawicy Rzeczypospolitej, LPR) was a short-lived Polish political alliance between the national conservative Christian right League of Polish Families (LPR), the conservative-libertarian Real Politics Union and the conservative Right of the Republic on 10 September 2007, in the run-up to the 2007 parliamentary election.
-The merger was decided when it became apparent that the merger between the League of Polish Families and the Self-Defense of the Polish Republic would not take place.
+The merger was decided when it became apparent that the merger between the League of Polish Families and the Self-Defense of the Polish Republic called League and Self-Defense would not take place.
 The coalition disbanded however very quickly after the elections.